 It’s been 15 years since Ang Lee wowed the Western world with his cinematic masterpiece, “Crouching Tiger, Hidden Dragon.”
 It was one of the first feature films in modern times to successfully capture an audience while using martial arts as a major source of the storyline.
 The movie quickly set records in the U.S., becoming the highest-grossing foreign-language film in U.S. history.

 Outside of the monetary success, the film received plenty of critical acclaim as well.
-In fact, “Crouching Tiger, Hidden Dragon” won the Academy Awards for Best Foreign Language Film, Best Art Direction, Best Original Score and Best Cinematography.
-It was nominated for six other Oscars and won four BAFTAs and two Golden Globe Awards.
+In fact, “Crouching Tiger, Hidden Dragon” won many Academy Awards.
+The awards they won included Best Foreign Language Film, Best Art Direction, Best Original Score and Best Cinematography.
+There was six other Oscars nominations and they also won four BAFTAs and two Golden Globe Awards.

 The Green Legend

 In an attempt to match the amount of action in the original film, famous fight choreographer Yuen Woo-Ping directed all of the action sequences in “The Green Legend.”
-Woo-Ping is known for his previous work in “Iron Monkey” and “The Matrix” trilogy.
+People know Woo-Ping for his previous work in “Iron Monkey” and “The Matrix” trilogy.

 Translation not needed

 The original “Crouching Tiger, Hidden Dragon” film was very successful in the U.S., despite the fact that it wasn’t in English.
 This time around, however, English-speaking audience members won’t have to read the subtitles to know what’s going on.
 Unlike the first martial arts thriller, the sequel will be in English.